Strong and Hiding Distributed Certification of Bipartiteness: Basic definitions

 that satisfies the following conditions for each $v \in V(G)$: (1) For every edge $e$ incident to $v$, $\ports_G(v, e) \leq d(v)$.
 (2) For every pair of edges $e_1, e_2$ incident to $v$, $\ports_G(v, e_1) \neq \ports(v, e_2)$.
 We omit the subscript when $G$ is clear from the context.
 We slightly abuse notation and call $\ports(v)$ the function $\ports(v,\cdot)$.

 Given an $n$-node graph $G$, and $N = \poly(n)$, an \emph{identifier assignment} is an injective function

-(Again, we drop the subscript when $G$ is clear from the context.)
-Observe that for each $v \in V(G)$, $\ids(v)$ can be encoded in $\lceil \log(N) \rceil = \cO(\log n)$ bits.
+Observe that for each $v \in V(G)$, $\ids(v)$ can be encoded in $\lceil \log(N) \rceil = O(\log n)$ bits.
 We assume that all identifiers are encoded using the same number of bits (possibly padded with zeros), so it is possible to compute a polynomial upper bound of $n$ from the number of bits used to encode $\id(v)$, for each $v \in V(G)$.

 For a given graph $G$ and a positive integer $c$, a \emph{labeling of $G$ of size $c$} is a function